Gurez Valley Tour Experience: Kashmir’s Unexplored Gem near the indo-pak border

 Yes there are some trekking options in Gurez Valley that visitors may consider.
 From short day hikes to multi-day treks, Gurez can be explored in different ways.
 However, many trails are not allowed due to security issues and multi-day camping treks require permission.
 You can do a day hike from Dawar to Habba Khatoon peak and its underground mountain spring, provided there are no restrictions by local army check-posts.
 Before you start hiking, it is best to check with your trip operator or local guide to Gurez Valley.
 One of the permitted multi-day camping treks in Gurez Valley is the Patalwan Lakes Trek or what we call the Gurez Valley Trek.
 The beautiful trail is extremely pristine and covers magnificent mountain terrain along with forests, meadows as well as high altitude alpine lakes that can be reached on foot.
 The Patalwan Lakes Trek has a short trekking window and can be done between the months June and August.

 Dawar, the main township of Gurez region lies at an altitude of 7800 ft while the average altitude of its villages stands at about 8000 ft above mean sea level.
 On the Patalwan Lakes Trek, the elevation profile is different.
 Trekkers are able to reach up to 12795 feet on this high altitude trail when they reach the second Patalwan lake.

 For Trip Booking, Costs and More Details, Please Contact Us:

 A personalized itinerary can be crafted based on your group’s interests, expectations, and preferred dates and time duration.
-For tailoring a suitable Gurez Valley/Kashmir plan just for you, please call/whatsapp +91 8951064013 or mail at email@example.com
+For tailoring a suitable Gurez Valley leisure tour experience just for you, please Call/Whatsapp on +91 8951064013 or mail us at email@example.com